 New students are accepted once per year with a start date of Fall semester.
 The final deadline for completing your application is May 13, 2014, though applicants are strongly encouraged to complete their applications by December 3, 2013, for full financial aid consideration. back to top

-Yes, the Graduate School has a 1000 combined point cutoff (Verbal & Quantitative) for admissions on the GRE if taken prior to August, 2011; or Math and Verbal subtest scores at or above the 50th percentile for GRE results 2011 and later.
-Only under unusual circumstances, e.g., an applicant has extraordinary qualifications, can we admit students when minimum requirements are not met.
-The expectation for applicants having a 3.0 GPA or higher is standard, yet not absolute.
-You should have a competitive edge if your GPA is 3.25 or above. back to top
+Yes, the Graduate School has a 1000 combined point cutoff (Verbal and Quantitative) for admissions on the GRE if taken prior to August, 2011; or Math and Verbal subtest scores around the 50th percentile for GRE results 2011 and later.
+The graduate school also requires a 3.0 GPA or higher.
+These admission requirements are not absolute. back to top

 I have been out of school for a long time, and I'm not sure my professors will remember me.
 Whom else may I use as a reference?

 You may use employers or professional contacts who can speak to your character and potential to succeed in a graduate degree program.
 These may include clergy, teachers/mentors, supervisors, coaches, community leaders or politicians. back to top